The

 patterns, and the selection of appropriate woods and finishes, coupled

-with a subtle blend of trim and appointments.
+with subtle blends of trim and appointments.

-I offer both steel
+We offer both steel

 string and classical